 As sleeping is relaxing and recharging our body, also dreaming is both relaxing as well as activating our mind.
 According to C.G.
 Jung, dreams are a way of communicating with the unconscious.
 They aim to guide you, when you are awake and often offer a solution to an issue bothering your mind.

-How much we sleep varies according to our age and our entire constitution.
+How much we slumber varies according to our age and our entire constitution.
 A little baby sleeps up to 16 hours per day; its grandma maybe just 5 or 6.
-In general an individual should get about 8 hours sleep per night in order to function well.
+In general an individual should get about 8 hours rest per night in order to function well.

 Sleeping well is a very fragile construct which consists of many little parts that have to fit together in order to provide your exhausted body and mind with this so urgently needed rest.
 If this construct is shaky or if a vital part is missing, sleep will either not come at all, far too late or we wake up in the middle of the night being victims of our thoughts and our bodily functions.